dus2002/pacmerge/README.md

     This tool has several goals in mind:
         1. It does not depend on repository.
         2. Be always up to date, since packages builds from the very last PKGBUILD in master ArchBuildSystem (for now.
-Goal is allow to use more than one repository branch).
+Goal is allow to use more than one server at once).
         3. Download from tool source.
         4. Compile the package.

-Usage: blackman
+Usage: pacmerge
 ---------------

 OPTIONS: